-In the top right-hand corner of the Status Display area is the Calibration area.
-You can choose the Zero Calibration button to do zero calibration.
-After you click the button, a pop-up dialog window will remind you to connect a signal with minimum value of full scale range (for example, 0 Volt) to the calibrated channel.
+- In the top right-hand corner of the Status Display area is the Calibration area.
+You can choose the Zero button to do zero calibration. - 2.
+After you click the button, a pop-up dialog window will remind you to connect a signal with minimum value of full scale range (for example, 0 Volt) to the calibrated channel. - 3.
 After you complete the hardware wiring, click the Apply button to start the calibration action.

-Similarly, you can choose the Span Calibration button to do span calibration.
-For span calibration, you need to connect a signal with maximum value of full scale range (for example, 10 Volt) to the calibrated channel.
-It is the same that when you complete the wiring, click the Apply button to start the calibration action.
+Similarly, you can choose the Span button to do span calibration.

+1. For span calibration, you need to connect a signal with maximum value of full scale range (for example, 10 Volt) to the calibrated channel.

+2. It is the same that when you complete the wiring, click the Apply button to start the calibration action.
+For ADAM-6017 module, it can execute auto calibration and manual calibration is not needed.
 At the bottom of the Status Display area, you can see five tabs to see analog input value of all channels: